andrew/ultimate-awesome/README.md

 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
 - [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
+- [awesome-adblock](https://github.com/cdransf/awesome-adblock) - A collection of awesome adblockers and related tools.
 - [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-podcasts](https://github.com/Ghosh/awesome-podcasts) - 🎙 Curated podcasts for designers, developers, product managers, entrepreneurs and hustlers.
+- [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) -  A curated list of awesome open-source Catholic projects, libraries and software.
-- [awesome-adblock](https://github.com/cdransf/awesome-adblock) - A collection of awesome adblockers and related tools.
 - [zero](https://github.com/nalgeon/zero) - Zero Dependency Club.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
 - [awesome-stellar](https://github.com/stellar/awesome-stellar) - 👨‍🚀 A curated list of Stellar applications, blog posts, educational resources, tools, and more. .